Equal rank local theta correspondence as a strong Morita equivalence: Application: preservation of formal degrees

 \section{Application: preservation of formal degrees}

-In equal rank local theta correspondence, discrete series representations are sent to discrete series representations, see \cite{Gan-Savin-12}.
+In the equal rank local theta correspondence, discrete series representations are sent to discrete series representations, see \cite{Gan-Savin-12}.
 In this section, we will reprove a well-known result of Gan and Ichino about the preservation of formal degrees of discrete series.
 The main point of interest will be our method which will feature $K$-theory and transfer of trace maps.

 Let $(G,H)$ be an equal rank dual pair as in Section \ref{LTC}.
-We will {\em assume} in this section that in the metaplectic-orthogonal case, $H$ denotes the orthogonal group $O(V)$.
+We will assume in this section that in the metaplectic-orthogonal case, $H$ denotes the orthogonal group $O(V)$.

-Recall that an irreducible unitary representation of $H$ is called {\em discrete series} if its matrix coefficients lie in $L^2(H)$\footnote{Recall that $H$ is unimodular.}.
-The {\em formal degree} of a discrete series representation $\pi$ of, say, $H$ if the positive real number ${\rm deg}(\pi)$ such that
+Recall that an irreducible unitary representation of $H$ is called {\em discrete series} if its matrix coefficients lie in $L^2(H)$\footnote{Recall that $H$ has compact centre, hence square integrability modulo the centre equals square integrability in the above sense.}.
+The {\em formal degree} of a discrete series representation $\pi$ of, say, $H$ is the positive real number ${\rm deg}(\pi)$ such that

-for all $v,v',w,w' \in V_{\pi}$.
+for all $v,v',w,w' \in V_{\pi}$ (see e.g. \cite[14.3.3]{Dixmier}).
 Note that the formal degree depends on the chosen Haar measure $dh$.
-Gan and Ichino proved in \cite{Gan-Ichino-14} there exist a choice of Haar measures on $G$ and on $H$ such that for every discrete series representation $\pi$ of $H$ which enters the theta correspondence, we have
+Gan and Ichino proved in \cite{Gan-Ichino-14} there exists a choice of Haar measures on $G$ and on $H$ such that for every discrete series representation $\pi$ of $H$ which enters the theta correspondence, we have